matipacheco/game-of-life-java/README.md

-# Game of Life adaption on C++
+# A Game of Life adaption on Java

 ## Installation
 Since I did this on OSX, just `brew install sfml` the shit out of it!

 ## Compilation

-g++ -c Game.cpp

-g++ Game.o -o life -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio
+javac Game.java

 ## Execution

-./life
+java Game